aburch/simutrans/readme.txt

 bzlib2, see below sections).

 If you are on a MS Windows machine, download either MS VC Express or MSYS2.
-MSVC is easy for debugging, MSYS2 is easy to set up (but it has to be done on the commandline).
+MSVC is easy for debugging, MSYS2 is easy to set up (but it has to be done on the command line).

 The packages needed for MSYS2 are make